TrustInIDO/TrustInIDO/README.md

 - 👋 Hi, I’m @TrustInIDO
-- 👀 I’m interested in De-Fi securities
+- 👀 I’m interested in De-Fi securities, https://t.me/TrustinIDO
 - 🌱 I’m currently learning how to go outside again
 - 💞️ I’m looking to collaborate on a great many things.
 - 📫 How to reach me @TrustInIDO